-The APA Ethics Committee and the American Psychological Association of Graduate Students (APAGS) are pleased to announce the 14th annual prize for a graduate student paper on psychology and ethics.
-The honoree will receive $1,000, a round trip ticket to APA's 2015 Annual Convention in Toronto, plus three nights of hotel accommodation and convention registration.
+The APA Ethics Committee and the American Psychological Association of Graduate Students (APAGS) are pleased to announce the 15th annual prize for a graduate student paper on psychology and ethics.
+The honoree will receive $1,000, a round trip ticket to APA's 2016 Annual Convention in Denver, plus three nights of hotel accommodation and convention registration.
 The prize will be presented at a convention session.

 The prize is open to APAGS members enrolled in a psychology graduate program at the time the paper is submitted and who are in good academic standings.

 "Psychology and ethics" is defined broadly, to include any empirical or theoretical paper that examines psychology and ethics in relation to science or research, practice, education, public interest or theory of ethics.
 The paper must indicate why its particular focus is worthy of attention.

 Submissions must be written in APA style and may not exceed 25 double-spaced pages (including tables and references).

 Submissions must include an abstract.